FAQs

 What’s the difference between editing and retouching?

 A lot of people use the words “editing” and “retouching” interchangeably.
-For me, “editing” is the process of narrowing down your images and making basic corrections so you can view them.
-“Retouching” is the magical post production process were I add the secret sauce that makes our work unique.
+For us, “editing” is the process of narrowing down your images and making basic corrections so you can view them.
+“Retouching” is the magical post production process where we add the secret sauce that makes our work unique.

 How long have you been a photographer?

 I got my first job as a newspaper photojournalist in 1992.
-For the past 15 years, I’ve been a full time portrait and portfolio photographer.
+For the past 16 years, I’ve been a full time headshot and portfolio photographer.

 How did you get interested in photography?